Imagine for a second, that you got some spectacular news.

 So, liberate your self-worth from external, passing events and societal norms

 You should base your self-worth on solid, unchanging moral and philosophical fundamentals which you choose by your own will.
-Universal, unchanging good principles should be the basis for your own internal worth as opposed to whimsical passing fads of the society.
+Universal, unchanging good principles should be the basis for your own internal worth as opposed to whimsical passing fads of society.

 Decades will pass.
 Everything will change.
 Society will change.
 Norms will change.